 Hours: Monday through Friday 10:00am to 5:00pm, Saturday & Sunday 10:00am to 3:00pm.
 Guided Tours on the hour.

 The Mount is Edith Wharton’s elegant estate and gardens in the Berkshire Hills of Western Massachusetts.
 Wharton fashioned a world of beauty and calm where she could write in peace and entertain distinguished friends.
 She created some of her greatest works at The Mount, including such enduring classics as The House of Mirth and The Age of Innocence.
 Enjoy a tour of the home built in 1902 according to the principles she developed in her first book, The Decoration of Houses.
 Wander through three acres of exquisite formal gardens that recreate Wharton’s original design.
 Light refreshments can also be enjoyed on The Mount’s Terrace Café (Open mid-June to mid-September).
 The Wharton Suite in our Barn Building was named for Edith Wharton!

 Hours: Daily 10:00 am to 5:00 pm May through October.
 Open for special theater events in November.

-Chesterwood is the summer home, studio and gardens of America’s foremost public sculptor, Daniel Chester French (1850-1931), sculptor of The Minute Man, Concord Ma, and Abraham Lincoln for the Lincoln Memorial, Washington, DC.
+Chesterwood was the summer home, studio, and gardens of America’s foremost public sculptor, Daniel Chester French (1850-1931).
+He was the sculptor of The Minute Man, Concord Ma, and Abraham Lincoln for the Lincoln Memorial, Washington, DC.

 Hours: Daily 10:00 am to 5:00 pm May 25 through October 31.
 Guided Tours: 10:30 am, 11:30 am, 1:30 pm, 2:30 pm and 3:30 pm